neondatabase/website/content/docs/community/contribution-guide.md

 ## Markdown

-Neon utilizes Markdown as the source format for its documentation.
+Neon uses Markdown as the source format for its documentation.
 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 It's designed to be easy-to-read and easy-to-write.

 If you're new to Markdown, GitHub provides an excellent guide to get you started.
 The [GitHub Markdown Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) covers most of the basic writing and formatting syntax you'll need to contribute to the Neon docs.